 The guidelines outlining exactly what “strong” means continue to evolve.
 The aforementioned National Institute of Standards and Technology (NIST) changed its formula for password creation two years ago, encouraging users to use long, personalized, phrases that are easy for users to remember instead of random combinations of letters, numbers, and special characters.
 But no matter how unique your password is, cybercriminals somewhere are trying to crack it.
 The key is to use different login credentials for different accounts and different platforms.
 That way, if one password is stolen, the hackers won’t immediately gain access to all of your accounts.

-The next level of password security, MFA is far more than just an inconvenience.
+The next level of password security, multi-factor authentication (MFA) is far more than just an inconvenience.
 Instead, it verifies a user’s identity by requiring two things: something a user knows (a standard password) and something a user has (a push notification or unique code delivered via text or email).
 Single sign-on (SSO) takes this one step further, enabling users access to multiple applications through one centralized login while enhancing security for businesses operating in sensitive industries with heightened compliance regulations.

 Your data is backed up every day, right?
 The question is where and how: On an external hard drive?
 Somewhere in the cloud?
 Not enough businesses understand the immense importance of the data they store and use, and far fewer take the necessary precautions to safeguard customer and financial information, which can be a treasure trove for hackers.
 Similarly, backing up your data to a drive that sits next to your computer isn’t safe—fire, theft, flooding, and good old-fashioned coffee spills can all wreck those kinds of on-site backups.
 That’s why data backups executed automatically and tested regularly are so important.

 “That’s IT’s job—not mine.”
 This refrain is all too common in today’s fast-paced business world.
 But given the way that some IT providers keep their day-to-day work hidden from view, it makes sense.
-That’s not how CMIT Solutions of SE Wisconsin operates, however.
-We treat cyberse¬curity protection as a true team effort, pairing our trained security experts with your employees, who often can serve as the first line of defense.
+That’s not how CMIT Solutions operates, however.
+We treat cybersecurity protection as a true team effort, pairing our trained security experts with your employees, who often can serve as the first line of defense.
 We train your staff to develop cybersecurity skills of their own—spotting a suspicious email or raising a red flag about a questionable link—while we work 24/7 in the background defending your entire IT environment.
 We provide ongoing cybersecurity education and trusted advice about investing in the most efficient equipment possible.
 We believe that every computer, every user, and every business deserves real data and network security.

 Cybersecurity threats never end, inundating companies of all sizes from every direction possible.
 That’s why CMIT Solutions uses its trusted cybersecurity assessment to understand the risks threatening your business and identify areas that require appropriate action.
 If you have questions about security vulnerabilities, industry-specific safeguards, or reliable cybersecurity policies, we have answers.
-Contact CMIT Solutions of SE Wisconsin to take the assessment and learn more about protecting your company.
+Contact CMIT Solutions to take the assessment and learn more about protecting your company.